-- It has been determined there exists, with respect to the child, a specific factor or condition (such as his/her ethnic background, age, membership in a minority or sibling group, or the presence of factors such as medical conditions or physical, mental, or emotional handicaps) because of which it is reasonable to conclude that such child cannot be placed with adoptive parents without providing adoption assistance.
+- It has been determined there exists, with respect to the child, a specific factor or condition (such as his/her age, membership in a sibling group, or the presence of factors such as medical conditions or physical, mental, or emotional disability) because of which it is reasonable to conclude that such child cannot be placed with adoptive parents without providing adoption assistance.

 - A single child, who is a member of a sibling group, but is being placed as a single child, must meet the subsidy eligibility criteria as a single child.
 In accordance with Federal Title IV-E funding, if any child in a sibling group is determined to be IV-E eligible the remaining siblings are also to be found IV-E eligible.

 - That, except where it would be against the best interest of the child because of such factors as the existence of significant emotional ties with prospective adoptive parents while in the care of such parents as a foster child, a reasonable, but unsuccessful, effort has been made to place the child with appropriate adoptive parents without providing subsidy assistance.

 - Has a condition (i.e., a state of health or behavior) which results in a guarded prognosis (although the child may appear normal) due to mental illness or retardation, drug usage by, or venereal disease of the parents.